XRPLF/xrpl-dev-portal/content/tutorial-reliable-transaction-submission.md

 In this example, the account's sequence is **4** (note `"Sequence": 4`, in `"account_data"`) as of the last validated ledger (note `"ledger": "validated"` in the request, and `"validated": "true"` in the response).

 If an application were to submit three transactions signed by this account, they would use sequence numbers 4, 5, and 6.
-In order to submit multiple transactions without waiting for validation of each, an application should keep a running account sequence number.
+To submit multiple transactions without waiting for validation of each, an application should keep a running account sequence number.

 #### Determine the Last Validated Ledger